 The Webloyalty class action lawsuit deals with unauthorized credit card charges.
 Plaintiffs in the case allege deceptive Internet marketing and selling strategies.

-The case began in 2006.
-Webloyalty was running a fee-based travel membership club called “Reservation Rewards” that supposedly conferred discounts on participants.
-The problem, according to plaintiffs, was that Webloyalty enrolled people without their knowledge.
-Additionally, according to reports, the company wouldn’t honor cancellation requests and unlawfully obtained consumers’ billing information.
+It all started in 2006.
+Webloyalty was running a fee-based travel membership club called “Reservation Rewards” that conferred discounts on participants.
+The problem (according to plaintiffs)?
+Webloyalty allegedly enrolled people without their knowledge, didn’t honor cancellation requests, and unlawfully obtained consumers’ billing information.

 Target Class Action